 Let’s talk about taxation for a moment.
-A lot of people in this country are distraught and with good reason.
+Many people in this country are distraught, and with good reason.
 Yet, it seems that only exposure, education, and context separate the vast majority as to why.
 However, there are some common threads that we should be looking at.
 Take taxes, for instance.

-I really hate using the phrase “wake up,” but seriously, when is America going to do it?
+I hate using the phrase “wake up,” but seriously, when will America do it?
 I often say, “Our Founders would have done something by now,” which is entirely true, but I think that needs to be explained.
 So let me provide a little history and then correlate that to today.

-You work, and the government takes from you, from the bread you have earned.
+You work, and the government takes from you the bread you have earned.
 Does that sound constitutional to you?
 Well, it did not sound that way to our Founders either.

 “To take from one, because it is thought that his own industry and that of his fathers has acquired too much, in order to spare to others, who, or whose fathers have not exercised equal industry and skill, is to violate arbitrarily the first principle of association, — the guarantee to every one of a free exercise of his industry, & the fruits acquired by it.” – Thomas Jefferson